EBIT Calculator

 What's more, companies may operate in different environments.
 For example, foreign tax jurisdictions may have different interest rate levels.

-By omitting income taxes and interests from business analysis, EBIT allows comparison of the operational efficiency of the companies from different countries where tax rates and interest rates may vary.
+By omitting income taxes and interests from business analysis, EBIT allows a comparison of the operational efficiency of companies from different countries where tax rates and interest rates may vary.

 Moreover, some companies may have better net income due to tax optimization and not because of better utilization of the available resources.
 In such cases, comparing EBIT values may reveal which company has higher operating efficiency and is under better management.